 Another option is aimed at Collectors who are looking for extreme rarity over all else.
 These one-of-one Superfractor cards have become the pinnacle of high-end card collecting.
 Huge sums of money are thrown around whenever one of these rare Refractors emerge.
-Notable recent examples include the Superfractor rookies for Yu Darvish, Stephen Strasburg, Bryce Harper, Robert Griffin III, and Andrew Luck.
+Examples include the Superfractor rookies for Yu Darvish, Stephen Strasburg, Bryce Harper, Robert Griffin III, and Andrew Luck.

 Topps has used Refractor cards to build several popular products and also offer collectors something unique and valuable that almost no other card company could match.
 On a smaller scale, Leaf offered a competing Refractor concept but they did not approach the same level of respect or value as Topps Refractors.
 The best challenger appears to be Panini, who transitioned from their European sticker beginnings to become a major player in the sports and trading card industry.